razor-network/docs-v2/docs/delegation/withdraw.md

 Withdrawing can be once user have "initiate withdraw".
 Withdraw will transfer locked $RAZOR tokens to user address.

-## Metamask Setup {#metamask-setup}

-1. Click on `Connect Wallet` on the official Razor Network client <https://razorscan.io/>.
-2. Switch to the Skale Testnet Network and connect Metamask wallet.
-3. Click on the `+` icon to add the RAZOR contract address.
-4. Alternatively, contract addresses and network details can be found [here](/docs/incentivised-testnet/deployment-details) if you would like to verify the addresses manually.

-## Withdraw on Razorscan {#withdraw-on-razorscan}

 ### Step 1 {#step-1}

 Visit <https://razorscan.io/>